DaGo85/recipe-app/README.md

 - Backend for creating, reading, updating and deleting recipes
 - User authentification system with verification in backend (Firebase)
 - Navigation-bar with user authentification handling, darkmode and links
-- Home-landing page with welcome, random recipe and statistics
+- Home-landing page with welcome, random recipe, last recipe and random facts about the app
-- Recipes page with several filters and paginated table
+- Recipes page with filter by difficulty, tag and text input displayed in a paginated grid
-- Singlerecipe page with several features like voting, edit and more
+- Singlerecipe page with several features like editing, deleting and more

 ## Setup